lluiscamino/fake-tweet/README.md

 - Date: A string that represents a date
 - App: For example, "Twitter for iPhone"
 - Retweets: Number of retweets
+- Retweets with comments: Number of retweets with comments
 - Likes: Number of likes